INVESTMENT GUIDE

 What does "off-plan" mean in Brazil?

-How much appreciation can I expect during construction?
+How should I evaluate upside during construction?

 Do I need a mortgage to buy off-plan in Brazil?